Unleash/unleash/website/docs/contributing/ADRs/back-end/POST-PUT-api-payload.md

 }'
 ```

 Pay attention to the new field feature limit.
-If a customer updates their server to 5.6 but their integration still does not send that field.
-If we treat that field as null then our API will override the value of the new field with an empty value.
+If a customer updates their server to 5.6 but their integration still does not send that field, it may result in the unwanted behavior of setting that field to empty in the database (in case the server assumes that not sending the field is tring to set it to empty).

+This bug can easily be an oversight but can be prevented by following some rules when designing the API payload.

 ## Decision